mrrcollins/gtia.com/content/drafts/taking-retropie-to-the-next-level-with-a-lenovo-ideapad-yoga-11s.markdown

 # Installing RetroPie

-I followed the [instructions in the RetroPie wiki on installing RetroPie under Debian/Ubuntu](TK).
+I followed the [instructions in the RetroPie wiki on installing RetroPie under Debian/Ubuntu](https://github.com/RetroPie/RetroPie-Setup/wiki/Debian).
 It was pretty straightforward, but took forever.
 This step took a few hours to complete.

 For the games, I had already downloaded a RetroPie distribution for the Pi and put it on an SD card.
-For the Yoga, I popped the SD card into the built in card reader and dragged the roms to their respective folders.
+I popped the SD card into the built in card reader and dragged the roms to their respective folders.

 # Creating a desktop icon